wisconsinspaceprogram/wirl-torch-igniter/README.md

 Before running a true test, click the new log button to start a new log file and make it easier to access the test's telemetry.

 Anyways, if you have any other questions, ask John.

+Also please add any info / descriptions you have to this readme about the project, this is by far a full outline of the project as it stands :)